e-dream-ai/worker/README.md

 ## Running

 1. `npm start` to start the worker(s)
+2. `npm run dev` to recompile/restart on save
-2. `node dist/prompt.js A Fish in a skyscraper` to execute a job with a prompt
+3. `node dist/prompt.js A Fish in a skyscraper` to execute a job with a prompt